 - In Rayman 2, one would expect Umber, one of the four Guardians (in this case, of the Sanctuary of Stone and Fire), to put up a fight.
 Instead, he simply waits for Rayman to take up residence on his head and then walks along the lava corridor and eventually is submerged completely, but not before enabling Rayman to jump off onto the platform bearing the mask Umber is supposed to protect.
 Umber explains this in Revolution: Ly contacted Umber, telling him about Rayman and his efforts to defeat Razorbeard.
 He knew Rayman was the chosen one without a doubt, and willingly gave him passage to the mask, where Rayman then met Razorbeard's robot pirates waiting to ambush him.

-- The very first boss in Monster Party is simply a crab corpse that apologizes for being dead.
-There is also a later boss fight against a pair of zombies that can be defeated by just watching them dance as they tell you to.
+- An early boss in Monster Party is simply a corpse that apologizes for being dead.
+There is also a later boss fight against a pair of zombies that can be defeated by just watching them dance, as they tell you to.

 - Yoshi's Story features Cloud n' Candy, the boss of Page 3's level 1.
-He's incredibly slow at first, and you only have to gradually eat him up to win, but eating him heals your character, and the only thing resembling effort in the entire fight is that he does move a little quickly once he becomes very small, but you still have to work hard to lose to him, as he just jumps around and never focuses on attacking you.
+She's incredibly slow at first, and you only have to gradually eat her up to win, but eating her heals your character, and the only thing resembling effort in the entire fight is that she does move a little quickly once she becomes very small, but you still have to work hard to lose to her, as she just jumps around and never focuses on attacking you.

 - Puzzle Man in Megaman 5: Indonesian Artifact.
 Sure he flips the gravity around, but he just stands there.
 He is immune to the Mega Buster, though.